 Very similarly to Golf, Tennis uses a button combination system to let you choose exactly what kind of hit you want to make.
-Charge up with A and then hit B when the ball's close, for example, to do a lob shot – this tends to make the ball go up high, coming down very slow towards the back of the opponent's side of the court.
-Do it the other way around by hitting B then A and you'll do a drop shot, which gives the ball a very small arc and makes it hit the ground almost immediately once it's past the net.
+Charge up with 'A' and then hit 'B' when the ball's close, for example, to do a lob shot – this tends to make the ball go up high, coming down very slow towards the back of the opponent's side of the court.
+Do it the other way around by hitting 'B' then 'A' and you'll do a drop shot, which gives the ball a very small arc and makes it hit the ground almost immediately once it's past the net.
 There are plenty of different combinations (yes, with just two buttons!) and knowing when to use what type of shot can easily help turn the tide in your favour.

 As in Golf, the characters are divided into certain skill types.
 Mario and Luigi are all-around types, as usual, but the rest of the cast is divided into Speed, Power, Technique and Tricky players.
 Each of these caters to a different play style: Power players should try to beat their opponent with super-strong and fast smashes, while Technique players should try to use their incredible accuracy to send the ball flying towards a nearly unreachable or unexpected spot for the opponent(s).

-Of course, it wouldn't be a Mario game without a few less realistic game modes.
+Of course, it wouldn't be a Mario game without a few outlandish game modes.
 Ring Shot is another familiar concept: rings will appear over the court, and whoever hits the ball through them will get points.
 With each hit, the rings increase in size and become worth less, so you'll want to try and get the ball through them as soon as they appear.

 The Piranha Challenge is a simple test of skill.
 Three Piranha Plants will fire balls at you (One at a time) and you simply have to hit them all back.
 The other side of the court also has an opposing player, though, and he or she will actively try to hit back all balls you manage to hit, after which you cannot hit them a second time.
 If you manage to hit all 50 balls past your opponent you can pride yourself on beating one of the hardest challenges in Mario sports game history!